thomasbrunstrom/academy-serverdevelopment/corsandproxy.md

 Create a good data type (object) to store fetch data about each user that gets requested so we don't have to call the github-api if we allready fetched that user.

 Explore what other endpoints you could call for a user and add endpoints to your project.

+## Create a web page that fetches data

+Since your project now has a lot of endpoints we can explore, why not make a web page that let us browse different end points and fetch data from it.

+Use bootstrap or create a web page from scratch that have a user interface that let's the visitor use all the endpoints you've created.

 ## Ok, now what?